LauraEmms/HOMEWORK---LAURA/README.md

 Who are user personas that will be using the app?
 <br>

 a).
-Admin user/Restaurant team member: take receipt of orders & relays to kitchen
+Admin user/Restaurant team-member: this person will take receipt of the orders
 <br>

 b).
 Customer: places an order via the app and should be able to view all menu options available